bridgecrewio/terraform-provider-bridgecrew/docs/resources/complex_policy.md

 - **category** (String) Check category for grouping similar checks.
 - **cloud_provider** (String) The Cloud provider this is for e.g. - aws, gcp, azure.
 - **frameworks** (List of String) Which IAC framework is this policy targeting.
-- **guidelines** (String) A detailed description helps you understand why the check was written and should include details on how to fix the violation.
-The field must more than 50 chars in it, to encourage detail.
 - **severity** (String) Severity category allows you to indicate importance and this value can determine build or PR failure in the platform.
 - **title** (String) The title of the check, needs to be longer than 20 chars - an effort to ensure detailed names.